New Overtime Rule Blocked - Now What?

 While it certainly looks like employers will get at least a bit of a reprieve from the December 1 deadline as the fate of the overtime regulations is decided by the courts, this injunction does not mean employers can completely discount the rule or take it for granted that the battle over overtime regulations is over.

-Below are a few compliance strategies outlined in a previous post about this topic:
+Below are a few compliance strategies outlined in a Preparing For The ACA In 2016: Employer Strategies:

 - Employers could simply continue on as they have done, without making any changes to employee hours or salaries, and just pay newly eligible employees overtime.
 This strategy would work best for an employer whose employees very rarely work more than 40 hours a week, or one whose employees all meet the new requirements to be considered exempt.
 For most businesses, however, this wouldn’t be fiscally possible.